whatsyourask/ctf/VulnHub/LAMPSecurity: CTF4/README.md

 ## Post exploitation

-Logins and enumeration:
+### Enumeration

 * sorzek - nothing.

 * dstevens - nothing.
 But actually has information in the mail folder.
 Talk about passwords "password1234" and "undone".

+### MySQL stored hashes

 * pmoore - has access to MySQL with `mysql -u root -p` and password `database`.
 So, next, I did:

 ```sql
 use ehks;
 show tables;
 select * from user;
 ```
 And got all the md5 hashes.
-The next step is to crack them all.
+The next step is to crack them all. `john the reaper` didn't work...[crack hashes](https://crackstation.net/ "https://crackstation.net/").

+### Access to .ssh folder of user achen

+`cat /home/achen/.ssh/achen_priv.ppk` will show you private key from putty.
+Download `puttygen.exe` and use `wine`.
+Copy priv. key to your machine.
+But my `puttygen.exe` generated a bad key, I couldn't log in.
+So, I just used the previous way.

+### Privilege Escalation

+`ssh achen@192.168.88.222` with password `seventysixers`.
+Then `sudo -l` will show you that you can just `sudo su` and get root.